College of Business > Faculty > Faculty Research

 DePaul University business professors are industry experts whose research impacts not only academic thought and student learning, but also business practice and public policymaking.
 From tracking local housing trends to studying white-collar fraud, our faculty are at the forefront of today's pressing business and societal issues.

-We house more than a dozen centers and institutes contributing industry research and educational activities in areas such as real estate, finance and hospitality, and foster collaboration among faculty, students and the business community.
+centers and institutes that produce research, support educational activities, host conferences and foster collaboration among faculty, students and the business community.

 If you're a member of the media and need input on a business issue, find a source in

 DePaul's Experts Guide, or contact a member of the